-Jacquie McPartlan, Deputy Head of Department
+Jacquie McPartlan Head of Department

+jacquie.mcpartlan@ucleeds. ac.uk

-Tel 0113 2354798 Email; jacquie.mcpartlan@ucleed s.ac.uk Jacquie has an Undergraduate degree in Health Studies and a Masters degree in Childhood Studies.
+Jacquie has an Undergraduate degree in Health Studies and a Masters degree in Childhood Studies.
 She is a qualified teacher (PGCE) and has been lecturing in the field of health and childhood since 1999.
 With substantial experience of training early years workers at level 3, leading and delivering several modules on the Foundation Degree and BA (Hons) at Leeds City College.
 Specialising in social exclusion and working with families.
 She has previously been a project worker with children, young people and their families experiencing social exclusion.
 Jacquie has previously been the Chair of a local Children's Centre Advisory Board.
-She is a Mental Health First Aider and a Wellbeing Champion.